 Maybe helped to gain more composure or things like that in crisis times

 Below are two more listings.
-Advocates of flower essences say they have positive energies too.
-That is listed in books about the Bach remedies, as you can see.
+Advocates of flower essences say they have positive influences too.
+These is listed in books about the Bach remedies.
 'PRO' suggests 'advocating that', more or less.

-There are more aspects to the remedies than what has been described here [MORE].
+There are more aspects to the remedies than what has been described here [More].
 You may also want to know where to get them.
 You could try the nearest pharmacy or health store in your country, or ask The Bach Centre for information.
 There may be other and better ways for you in the country you're inside.
 It generally helps to check out (look before you leap).
 Or you may prepare some non-poisonous remedies yourself.
 It is not hard.
 Two ways:

-Hbf: Chancellor, Phillip: Handbook on the Bach Flower Remedies.
-Daniel.
-Rockford, 1971.
+Chancellor, Phillip.
+Handbook on the Bach Flower Remedies.
+Rockford: Daniel, 1971.

 N 1: Dantas F, Rampes H. "Do homeopathic remedies provoke adverse effects?
 A systematic review."
 British Homeopathic Journal 2000 (Supl 1); 89:pp35-38.